fewark/1724_web/Proposal/proposal.md

 ## **Tentative Plan**

+Our project aims to develop a fully functional chat room website that includes core messaging features alongside an AI chatbot powered by the Ollama framework.
 The development will follow a structured and modular approach, ensuring clear separation between the frontend and backend components.
 Our primary goal is to deliver a robust and user-friendly chat platform while effectively distributing responsibilities among team members to ensure timely completion.
 Starting from the week of March 3rd, we have durations of 7 weeks till the project deadline on April 20th.
 And below are the specific plan breakdown within this 7 weeks:

 ### **Project Timeline and Milestones:**